 - letter of motivation (max.
 2 pages)

 - certificate of university entrance qualification; A degree obtained abroad must be supplemented by a certified translation in German or English

 - certificate of enrollment or, for first-year students, the letter of acceptance or confirmation of enrollment from the University of Bremen (applicants for university places can submit the letter of acceptance or confirmation of enrollment by September 15, 2023)

-- For a Master’s scholarship: Certificate of first degree award.
+- for a master’s scholarship: ertificate of the first university degree

 - previous academic achievements (PABO)